Sharrabbha1/FoodApp_Assignment3/README.md

 i sincerly apologize for the naming of the project while creating so many projects and making new proejcts on flutter i could not name it the same as others

+for the code part open up the lib folder

 # fa_assign3

 A new Flutter project.